neontapir/coding-exercises/angularjs/README.md

   5. To load the web application stub
      * `$ open localhost:3000`
   6. The expected behavior is your default web browser loads an HTML page that prints "Success!
-Your environment is set up correctly!""
+Your environment is set up correctly!"

 > NOTE: Add any additional setup instructions to the above numbered list, such as a command to run a data initialization script